jellbrid/jellbrid/README.md

 `uv sync && uv run cli jellbrid`

 ### TODO
-- make repeat requests for JF / Jellyseerr lighter
-  - if it's lighter, we can loop more often than every 60 seconds
 - auto remove redundant torrents
 - auto update files to 4k
-- accept webhooks from seerrs to start a DL (instead of? in addition to? polling)
 - make CTRL-C finish handling active requests
 - keep track of stats:
   # of torrentio requests per media request